noelvissers/esp32-smart-clock/README.md

 ## Software
 ### Language
-This project is written in C++.
+This project is written in C++ on the Arduino framework using PlatformIO and the Espressive 32 Dev. board.
 ### IDE
 - [Visual Studio Code](https://code.visualstudio.com/)
 - [PlatformIO for VSCode](https://platformio.org/install/ide?install=vscode)
 - [Tutorial for using PlatformIO with ESP32](https://docs.platformio.org/en/latest/tutorials/espressif32/arduino_debugging_unit_testing.html)
 ### Libraries
-- TODO
+- Libraries are automatically downloaded when building the project.
+They are defined in `platformio.ini`
 ### Documentation
+- //how to connect etc
+- //valid inputs for portal
+- //how to setup weather acc / key
-- See comments in source files.
+- See comments in source files for the explanation of the code.

 ## Hardware
 - [ESP32-WROOM-32D](https://aliexpress.com/item/4000103411061.html?spm=a2g0o.productlist.0.0.65194be4xhn0yb&algo_pvid=acb1591c-bfd1-4233-9fea-c6a11bc02fd2&algo_expid=acb1591c-bfd1-4233-9fea-c6a11bc02fd2-1&btsid=0b0a187915827913900936140e29eb&ws_ab_test=searchweb0_0,searchweb201602_,searchweb201603_)